FAQs

 No, this is not recommended.
 The thermal shock of a very hot pan onto a very cold man-made stone which contains resins could damage your worktop.
 We recommend the use of a trivet.

-What should I clean quartz with?
+What should I clean the worktop with?

 For daily maintenance, we recommend Lithofin MN Easy-Clean.
 If the material gets overly dirty, use Lithfon Wexa.
 Both these products are specially formulated to be suitable for both natural and artificial stone.